Andrew-Raz-ACRV/SnakeRaven-Project/README.md

 On the bottom stack, turn on the 48V power and wait for 5 seconds.
 Then turn on the system power and toggle the power button in the 4th stack to turn on the computer.
 Login details are provided in the lab documents inside the lab.

 ## How to use SnakeRaven

+0. **RAVEN II start up procedure at QUT**: On the bottom stack, turn on the 48V power and wait for 5 seconds.
+Then turn on the system power and toggle the power button in the 4th stack to turn on the computer.
+Login details are provided in the lab documents inside the lab.

-QUT has an assembled SnakeRaven tool, if using the RAVEN II computer at QUT (since March 2023) skip to step 3.
+QUT has an assembled SnakeRaven tool, if using the RAVEN II computer at QUT skip to step 3.
 Instructions, parts list, CAD files, videos and other resources to create your own SnakeRaven can be found in the appendix of my [thesis](https://eprints.qut.edu.au/235042/) and the bottom of this readme file

 1. **Download** : On the RAVEN II computer ensure you have the packages snake_raven_controller/ and vision_system_snakeraven/ from this repository and place the folder in the RAVEN II catkin workspace folder e.g. home/raven_18_05